jfspencer/scripture-tag/DATA_FLOW.md

 ┌─────────────────────────────────────────────────────────────┐
 │                    DATA PERSISTENCE                          │
 │                                                               │
-│  • Auto-saved to IndexedDB on every change                   │
-│  • No manual "save" button needed                            │
+│  • Auto-saved to SQLite (OPFS) on every change               │ │  • No manual "save" button needed                            │
-│  • Dexie handles all database operations                     │
+│  • Web Worker handles all database operations                │
 │  • Transactions ensure consistency                           │
+│  • OPFS provides true file system persistence                │
 └─────────────────────────────────────────────────────────────┘
                          ↓
 ┌─────────────────────────────────────────────────────────────┐
 │                    DATA EXPORT/BACKUP                        │
 │                                                               │
-│  User can export at any time:                                │ │  • JSON file download                                        │
+│  User can export at any time:                                │ │  • SQLite database file download                             │
-│  • Contains all tags, annotations, styles                    │
+│  • Contains all tags, annotations, styles in one file        │ │  • Can be imported on any device                             │ │  • Enables sharing with others                               │
-│  • Can be imported on any device                             │
+│  • Can be committed to git for version control               │ └─────────────────────────────────────────────────────────────┘
-│  • Enables sharing with others                               │
-└─────────────────────────────────────────────────────────────┘
 ```